offsoc/onionplan/docs/proposals/usability/discovery/translation.md

 In any case, currently there seems to be no formal proposal to standardize this method.

+Check the [Specs for DNS-based .onion records][] appendix for a detailed discussion.

 [RFC 1464]: https://www.rfc-editor.org/rfc/rfc1464
 [RFC 2782]: https://datatracker.ietf.org/doc/html/rfc2782
+[Specs for DNS-based .onion records]: ../../../appendixes/dns.md

 ## Certificate Transparency (CT Logs) based